-Most metal parts do not need to be stored in areas which need temperature control.
+Most metal parts do not need to be stored in areas that need temperature control.
 Thus humidity control through desiccant dehumidification is a much more economical method than air conditioning.

-… Safe, cost effective, quickly assembled humidity control housing for safe storage of small equipments like engines, gear boxes, small arms, ammunition, optics, ration, documents, uniform, metal components, etc.
+… Safe, cost-effective, quickly assembled humidity control housing for safe storage of small equipment like engines, gearboxes, small arms, ammunition, optics, ration, documents, uniform, metal components, etc.

 The Bry-Air Enviroliner is the ideal solution to humidity related storage problems.
-The Enviroliner is a custom made, modular PVC store house, integreting a Bry-Air Dehumidifier which can convert any space in whole or in part, into cost effective humidity controlled storage area, without any special building requirement.
+The Enviroliner is a custom-made, modular PVC storehouse, integrating a Bry-Air Dehumidifier which can convert any space in whole or in part, into cost-effective humidity controlled-storage area, without any special building requirement.
 All that is needed is a floor and a ceiling.
-Equipment and material stored in Enviroliner is protected against damaging effects of moisture corrosion/rust, mold, fungus, etc.
+Equipment and material stored in Enviroliner are protected against the damaging effects of moisture corrosion/rust, mold, fungus, etc.

-Bry-Air Dehumidifiers are CNC fabricated with powder coated finish incorporating high performance, metal silicate, fluted media.
+Bry-Air Dehumidifiers are CNC fabricated with powder-coated finish incorporating the high performance, metal silicate, fluted media.

 Upgraded Manufacturing Processes